Salt Lake, Hawaii: Geography and history

 The Salt Lake community is built in the larger and easternmost of three overlapping, low profile, tuff cones or volcanic craters: Makalapa, Āliamanu and Āliapa‘akai.
 A lake, at one time 1.5 km across (20 ha) but very shallow, formed in the bowl of Āliapa‘akai fed by freshwater springs or possibly seawater seepages (Alexander, 1926 in Maciolek, 1982).
 Because the lake had no outlet, water loss was largely by evaporation, concentrating salts.
 Up until 1910, the lake was regularly so salty that salt deposits formed around the shore.
 In that year, an artesian well was dug to bring the water level higher (and salt content lower) for use as a mullet fish pond; a tunnel, dug through the southeast rim of the crater, controlled the water level and provided an outlet (Macdonald, Abbott, and Peterson.
 1983).
 This act, and later construction of a larger drainage outlet, eventually removed the salt from Salt Lake.

-An ahupuaa in ancient Hawaii was a land division that stretched from a mountain to the sea.
+An ahupuaʻa in ancient Hawaii was a land division that stretched from a mountain to the sea.
 The area called Moanalua eventually became the property of the estate of Samuel M. Damon.
 Before him, it belonged to the House of Kamehameha.
 Damon was involved with the Provisional Government of Hawaii that took power after the overthrow of the Kingdom of Hawaii and abdication of Queen Liliʻuokalani.
 Damon later became one of the first trustees of the Kamehameha Schools with his business partner philanthropist Charles Reed Bishop.
 The Damon estate sold some of the land to commercial and residential developers in 1956.
 After statehood, Governor of Hawaii John A. Burns promoted the development as a modernization project.

 In 1966 the lake was filled in except for a pond in the Honolulu Country Club golf course at 21°21′18″N 157°54′28″W.

 Roadways

 Salt Lake's growth was mainly attributed to the ease (in those days) with which residents could travel to and from downtown Honolulu and Waikīkī, where many worked.
-Salt Lake's main street is Salt Lake Boulevard, running the length of the community, from Moanalua High School to Aloha Stadium, connecting Puuloa Road (State Route 66) and Kamehameha Highway (State Route 99).
+Salt Lake's main street is Salt Lake Boulevard, running the length of the community, from Moanalua High School to Aloha Stadium, connecting Puuloa Road (Hawaii Route 66) and Kamehameha Highway (Hawaii Route 99).
 Its major arteries are Ala Ilima Street, Likini Street, Ala Lilikoi Street and Ala Napunani Street.
 Most of Salt Lake's residential streets are named after native flora and fauna.
 For example, the ‘ilima is the official flower of the City & County of Honolulu.